Consensys/doc.goquorum/docs/configure-and-manage/manage/qlight-node.md

 When using [JSON-RPC security](json-rpc-api-security.md#enterprise-authorization-protocol-integration) an access token must be provided to communicate to the qlight server.
 How the token is obtained and refreshed is down to the node operator.

-To enable auth tokens in the qlight client one must use the flag `--qlight.client.token.enable`.
+To enable auth tokens in the qlight client one must use the flag `--qlight.client.token.enabled`.

 Once enabled one may specify an initial value using the flag `--qlight.client.token.value <token>`.